dahanks/cortex/wetware-py/README.md

 # Worker
 An Wetware Worker subscribes to a topic, waiting for messages.
 Upon receiving a message, it does some amount of work based on what you define for it to do.
 Finally (and optionally), it may publish results to another topic.

+### Communication API
+The Worker class supports synchronous and asynchronous communication with other Workers (or elements in Cortex, like Neuron).

-### Builtin Features
+### Other Builtin Features
-By inheriting the Worker base class, you get a handful of neat features.
+By inheriting the Worker base class, you get a handful of other neat features.
-* Publish any output you produce to any topic.
-If no topic is specified, the OUTPUT_TOPIC you specify in your config file is used as default.
 * Basic message verification so you don't end up handling malformed messages.
 * Reading in Apollo parameters from a config file (see worker.config as an example).
 * Passing command line arguments to override those config file parameters.